LinkWellNodes/Documentation/blog/2024-01-17-DR_Jobs_Vs_Functions/index.md

 2. **Control and Customization:** While Functions provides streamlined and efficient execution, it may not accommodate the specific needs of certain applications which may exceed Function's service limitations (ie, gas costs, network support, execution time, etc.).
 3. **Mainnet Support:** Direct Requests are supported across all mainnet chains that [Chainlink supports](https://docs.chain.link/resources/link-token-contracts).
 4. **Pricing:** There is also typically a good deal of wiggle room in how much LINK is charged for each Direct Request job, whereas Functions uses a fixed calculation.
 Additionally, experienced Chainlink node operators can even help out with gas optimization within the client/consumer contracts request and fulfill functions, ultimately enabling them to reduce the amount of LINK charged per request.
-5. **Human Support:** While power users may not require it, establishing a a relationship with an existing node operator via the Direct Request model provides for an experienced human component, and a support team that's available when you need the help.
+5. **Human Support:** While power users may not require it, establishing a relationship with an existing node operator via the Direct Request model provides for an experienced human component, and a support team that's available when you need the help.

 **Conclusion**